jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 !!! note
-      The number of images is the number of structures between the end points.
-The total number of structures in the path (i.e. including the end points) will therefore be the number of images + 2.
+      The number of images is the number of structures *between* the end points.
+The total number of structures in the path (i.e. including the end points) is therefore the number of images + 2.

 ### Constraints

-In many cases we can dramatically improve the efficiency of the transition state search by imposing some constraints on the ions.
-However, they must be used with care so as not to introduce artifacts.
-For example, when looking at NEB barriers for adsorbates on a surface slab, we can constrain the bottom slab layers, but probably want the top layer(s) unconstrained.
+We can often dramatically improve the efficiency of the transition state search by imposing constraints on the atomic positions, although this must be done with care so as not to introduce artifacts.
+For example, when looking at NEB barriers for adsorbates on a surface slab, we can usefully constrain the bottom slab layers, but probably want the top layer(s) unconstrained.

-In the ammonia case, clearly we can constrain the N atom in x, y and z without affecting the physical set up.
-We do this by adding the ionic_constraints block:
+In the ammonia case, we can constrain the N atom position without affecting the physical set up by adding the block:

 ```
 %BLOCK IONIC_CONSTRAINTS